sh1ggy/key.board/src-esp/README.md

 ### Future
 - [x] Reach feature parity with arduino version
 - [ ] Fix build-workflow to stop erroring
+#### Optimizations
+- [ ] Switch from a state driven paradigm to a event driven paradigm, nothing mutates the state, u just use queues in a bunch of tasks waiting for their time to shine
+- [ ] Put the esp to sleep when PC is sleeping, wake esp AND pc up on button press

 ### Not doing
 - [ ] Send and recieve HID data from rfid reader